-- Deploy the core management functions and the worker nodes on bare metal to optimize performance - Use an enterprise grade composable storage solution such as HPE Synergy D3940 Storage for local persistent storage for containers to enable speed, portability, and agility for traditional enterprise applications and data - HPE Composable Infrastructure solution provides a layered view of security controls.
-The objective of this layered security view is to ensure that customers become aware of the depth of security risk that an infrastructure can have and also to make them aware of the depth of defense that is built in to the HPE Synergy Composable Infrastructure design. - A business-driven container application that provides basic data protection provided by HPE Synergy D3940 Storage
+- Use an enterprise-grade composable storage systems such as HPE Nimble Storage, HPE 3PAR StoreServ, and HPE Synergy D3940 Storage Module for persistent storage of containers to enable speed, portability, and agility for traditional enterprise applications and data. - HPE Composable Infrastructure solution provides a layered view of security controls.
+The objective of this layered security view is to ensure that customers become aware of the depth of security risk that infrastructure can face and to make them aware of the depth of defense that is built in the HPE Synergy Composable Infrastructure design. - A business-driven container application provides basic data protection offered by HPE Storage systems such as HPE Nimble Storage, HPE 3PAR StoreServ, and HPE Synergy D3940 Storage Module.

-Target audience: This document is intended for Chief Information Officers (ClOs), Chief Technology Officers (CTOs), data center managers, enterprise architects, and implementation personnel who wish to learn more about Red Hat OpenShift Container Platform 4 on HPE Synergy Composable Infrastructure.
-This document assumes that the target audience is familiar with HPE Synergy, Red Hat OpenShift Container Platform 4, container-based solutions, and core networking.
+Target audience: This document is intended for Chief Information Officers (CIOs), Chief Technology Officers (CTOs), data center managers, enterprise architects, and implementation personnel who wish to learn more about Red Hat OpenShift Container Platform 4 on HPE Synergy Composable Infrastructure.
+This document assumes that the target audience is familiar with HPE Synergy, Red Hat OpenShift Container Platform 4, solutions, and core networking.